Fesaa/EHB/BA2/Backend-Web/Project1/HoloLand/README.md

 - Users with the `FORUMS_CREATE` privilege should get a message on the forums page to create a forum if none are present
 - Re-order ccs files
 - Check for XSS & client-side validation
+- Think about changing members role form, it works well.
+Just looks odds when scrolling, but it's pretty small so maybe not worth it

 # Development Standards
 These are some standards I tried to follow, or will follow/implement in my project to keep it orderly for me.